Table of Contents

 Highly Intelligent People Often Feel They Don’t Fit In

-If you are a highly intelligent person, being highly intelligent means you have a degree of overexcitabilities, especially intellectual overexcitability.
+Being highly intelligent means you have a degree of overexcitabilities, especially intellectual overexcitability.
 Through life experience, you have learned that you must edit yourself and not express your innermost thoughts blatantly.
 When you say what is really on your mind, even to you, what you say is purely logical and well-intentioned, some people may perceive it as hurtful or offensive.
 On the other hand, whenever you try to act as your true self— not diluting your messages, not faking smiles, not initiating meaningless small talks, not entertaining faulty logic— you end up being seen as cold or even ‘mean’.

 Highly intelligent people are often cast as the Black Sheep of the family because they are different.
 In your younger years, you might have tried to act like other people against your instinct.
 Especially during your teen years, you might have tried to mimic those around you, only to feel awkward, uncomfortable, and felt like you have somehow betrayed yourself.